abayomipopoola/abayomipopoola/src/content/blog/blockchain-technology/index.md

 thus creating the block.
 The computer that solves the problem shares the solution to all other computers on the network.
 This is called a proof-of-work.
 The network verifies the proof-of-work, if correct, the block is added to the chain.

+This describes Bitcoin's particular mechanism.
+Proof-of-work is not universal, though: many other blockchains reach agreement through proof-of-stake or other consensus mechanisms that require no mining at all.

 #### How Organisations are already using Blockchains

 We've seen major banks, e-commerce giants and other industries experimenting with blockchain for money transfers, keeping records,